nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

     $ \_appAuthenticatedEnv -> runReaderT (unAppProject action) appProjectEnv
 ```

-We're really only going from one `ReaderT` to another, and translating the environment of the target monad (`AppAuthenticatedEnv`) into the environment of the source monad (`AppProjectEnv`).
+We're only going from one `ReaderT` to another and translating the target monad's environment (`AppAuthenticatedEnv`) into the source monad environment (`AppProjectEnv`).

 It turns out [`withReaderT`](https://hackage.haskell.org/package/transformers/docs/Control-Monad-Trans-Reader.html#v:withReaderT) does exactly that.
-So we can simplify a bit and write:
+So we can simplify a little and write:

 ```haskell
 runAppProject :: AppProjectEnv -> AppProject a -> AppAuthenticated a